irfanikhan/hapi.js-consume-google-sheet-data/README.md

 - Navigate into the repo.
 - Run command `npm install`.

-## To access the google sheet you need to setup a GCP project.
+## To access the google sheet data, you need to setup GCP project.
 - Naviate to https://console.cloud.google.com/.
 - Sign in wiith google account.
 - Create a GCP project.